 • Operating grants consist of amounts received from the U.S. Environmental Protection Agency (EPA) in support of the current budget work plan and pursuant to the current agreement.
-During 2017, the grant covered approximately 49% of all eligible costs of the Program.
-Capital grants consist of revenues received pursuant to agreements with SWFWMD, U.S. Fish and Wildlife, EPA for tidal creek and North Water Tower Park projects, as well as others for projects.
+During 2021, the grant covered approximately 50% of all eligible costs of the Program.
+Capital grants consist of revenues received pursuant to agreements with SWFWMD, U.S. Fish and Wildlife, and EPA for the tidal creek project, as well as others for projects.
 Member contributions represent the annual work plan contributions of the members to the Interlocal agreement, which established the Program.
-Physical environment expenses include personal services of \$561,704, operating expenses of \$145,688, and projects for conservation and resource management of \$614,245.
+Physical environment expenses include personal services of \$487,566, operating expenses of \$120,229, and projects for conservation and resource management of \$652,404.

-Revenues decreased \$385,718, mainly due to a decrease in grants and in-kind contributions.
-Expenses decreased \$162,638 due mainly to a decrease in projects.
+Revenues increased \$54,108, mainly due to a decrease in grants.
+Expenses decreased \$65,408 due mainly to change in personal service costs related to changes in the Program's share of the net pension liability.